itsnicksia/wizardry-daphne-guide/docs/frequently-asked-questions.md

 ## Character Questions

+### What is Merging and should I do it?
+Merging is a unique option that appears when an adventurer has two different styles.
+At the time of writing this, Merging is only available to Lanavaille and Flut.
+When you merge the two styles, you get a single adventurer that has the option to swap styles.
+In addition, that adventurer gets a new passive skill called `Contiguous States of Mind` that results in a minor 1 point increase to a few substats.

+When a unit is merged, there are some things that carry over and some things that do not.
+All inherited skills learned by one style are shared with the other style, so you do not lose any skill inherits by swapping styles.
+For example, if your Standard Lanavaille has `Queen of War and Love` at level 3, and Wandering Princess Lanavaille has `Queen of War and Love` at level 1, the merged adventurer will retain the level 3 version.
+I do not know what happens if you merge an adventurer that has a level 3 version of the skill with an adventurer that has a level 2 version of the skill.
+I suspect the higher value would override the lower value instead of adding them together, but I have not confirmed this.

+Each style, however, has its own Discipline skill and non-inheritable Unique skill.
+Any Discipline levels that have been given to one style do not carry over to the other style.
+For example, if you have Standard Lanavaille at Discipline 3, then you switch to Wandering Princess Lanavaille at Discipline 1, the Standard Lanavaille Discipline 3 skills are not also given to Wandering Princess Lanavaille.

+According to in-game text, the merged adventurer also has the maximum number of bonus points across both styles.
+I haven't tested this, but in theory that means if you had 10 bonus points on Standard Lanavaille that you applied to Vitality and 6 bonus points for Wandering Princess Lanavaille that you applied to Strength, the merged adventurer would have 10 bonus points.
+I assume these 10 would remain applied to Vitality, but I have not confirmed this.

+Ultimately, there is no reason not to merge an adventurer when you have the opportunity, regardless of who the adventurer is.
+You'll have to make a decision at that point which style you prefer to use.
+A minor stat gain with either style is better than no stat gain with neither style.

 ### What should I do with my duplicicates of X character?
 There's no hard or fast rule on this either.
 I put some of my personal thoughts and suggestions in the Character Analysis tab, so feel free to follow those if you'd like.
 You can never go wrong by saving a duplicate for future use, though.